 Contrary to popular belief, spiders are not actively seeking human victims.
 In general, spiders generally avoid interaction with humans and will only attack if provoked, which occurs only in very rare instances.

 Are you frightened at the prospect of encountering these poisonous eight-legged creatures right in your own space?
-Call us at Pest Police for expert assistance to bug or arachnid problems!
+Call us at Pest Police for expert assistance with <spider pest control in Melbourne>!
 If you’re interested in any of our pest management services, we’ll provide you with free quotes when you get in touch.